gbrembati/terraform-azure/6-appsec-vmss-igateway/README.md

 appsec-vmss-max     = "3"
 ```
 If you want (or need) to further customize other project details, you can change defaults in the different __*name-variables.tf*__ files.
-Here you will also able to find the descriptions that explains what each variable is used for.
+Here you will be also able to find the descriptions that explain what each variable is used for.

 ## The infrastruction created with the following design:
 ![Architectural Design](/zimages/schema-vmss-appsec.jpg)